 Western society seems to be strongly averse to the so-called ‘negative’ feelings.
 We put a lot of focus on positive thinking, looking on the bright side, and being happy.
 We all want to be happy, but we have a whole array of other emotions as well so that we can fully express our human experience.
 When we are only focused on expressing happiness, we block the full expression of who we are.

 When strong feelings are not discharged, we bottle them up and carry them around inside us.
-This not only leads to physical illness but it also means we’re likely to be triggered by something seemingly unrelated as our blocked emotion looks for another way out.
+This not only leads to physical illness but it also means we’re likely to be triggered by something seemingly unrelated as our blocked emotion looks for another exit.

-When something unpleasant happens, we have an internal reaction to it – anger, frustration, sadness, grief, etc. To complete the process, we express the feeling outwardly.
+When something unpleasant happens, we have an internal reaction to it – anger, frustration, sadness, grief, etc. To complete the process, we express the feeling.
 At this point someone witnessing this might tell us to ‘just let it go’.
-The irony is that this is exactly what we’re trying to do.
+The irony is that this is exactly what we’re doing.

 Crying, talking it out, punching a pillow, writing, self-reflecting etc, are all ways we discharge these feelings.
 How many of us have been told when doing these things that we’re having a pity party, feeling sorry for ourselves, stuck in the past?

-It wasn’t until I found an online group of people who had experienced similar things to me, and a therapist trained in trauma work, that I finally found a place to unload it all.
-I found the validation I’d been seeking all my life.
-There is so much healing in the acknowledgement of people who know.
-The German psychotherapist Alice Miller calls this the ‘enlightened witness’, something she believed was essential to true healing.
+It wasn’t until I found a support group of people who had experienced similar things to me, and a therapist trained in trauma work, that I finally found a place to unload it all.
+I found the space and validation I’d been seeking.
+There is so much healing in the acknowledgement of people who can simply bear witness.
+The German psychotherapist Alice Miller calls this the ‘enlightened witness’, something she believes is essential to true healing.

 We looked at each others’ baggage and realised how similar it all was.
-We left it in the group and went about our day to day lives much lighter because of the safe place we’d created to discharge our painful emotions.
-At last.
+We left it in the group and went about our day to day lives much lighter because of the safe place we’d created to discharge our painful emotions without judgment.